MuLancer/APEuro/country/Spain.md

 Historical context: Spain remained a confederation of kingdoms until 1700 when the marriage of **Isabella of Castile** and **Ferdinand of Aragon**  led to the centralization of Spain.

 Isabella of Castile & Ferdinand of Aragon
-- politics: curbed aristocratic power by excluding
+- politics: curbed aristocratic power by **excluding high nobles from the royal concil** and cecuited lesser nobles
+- religion: From the Spanish Borgia pope Alexander VI, they secured the right to appoint bishops in Spainish Empire, enabling

 ## Age of Enlightenment